SAPIC is an APA Accredited Internship Program

 2) The Adult Therapy Team- Integrated Care

 This rotation, new in the 2016-17 internship year, has a focus on clinical health psychology with a culturally and linguistically diverse population of adults with Serious Mental Illness (SMI) and General Mental Health (GMH) designations, in a newly integrated community mental health and primary care setting.
 The position is housed at La Frontera Center’s Main and East Grant Crossroads sites, which offers a wide variety of educational, vocational, skills-based and process groups, to the approximately 2,000 members enrolled at the site.
 The intern serves as a supplemental therapist for this team, delivering individual and group therapy, and providing consultation to an interdisciplinary team.
 They maintain an individual therapy caseload of approximately 12-14 clients and provide two small groups per week, and are on site M/W/F. They may also have the opportunity to provide group therapy related to various mental health topics, depending on their interests.

 The intern develops both knowledge-based and applied competencies in conducting assessment, intervention, consultation, supervision/training, and management/administration activities in accordance with best practice recommendations from the First Counsel of Clinical Health Psychology Training Programs (Masters, France, & Thorn, 2009).
 To this end, the intern implements empirically supported individual and group treatment interventions as well health promotion, and prevention interventions appropriate for each client’s physical illness, injury, or disability in the context of an interdisciplinary team (e.g., motivational interviewing for smoking cessation or diabetes treatment adherence, nCPAP desensitization, Stanford CDSMP, CBT for irritable bowel syndrome, ACT for chronic pain, etc.).

-The intern is also encouraged to select assessment referrals that include a comprehensive biopsychosocial interview and require evaluation of objective biological and psychosocial findings related to physical health or illness/injury/disability (e.g., presurgical evaluations for bariatric surgery or spinal cord stimulator implant surgery), when referrals are available.
+The intern is also encouraged to select assessment referrals that include a comprehensive biopsychosocial interview and require evaluation of objective biological and psychosocial findings related to physical health or illness/injury/disability (e.g., presurgical evaluations for bariatric surgery), when referrals are available.
 The intern interacts with clients of the interdisciplinary team in ways that facilitate improved treatment implementation based on the unique contributions that clinical health psychology can make.
 Through the ESTEP project (described later), the intern evaluates the effectiveness and quality of clinical health psychology services (e.g., utilizing a pre-post pain coping strategies questionnaire to evaluate effectiveness of a 12-week CBT for chronic pain group).